elastic/crawler/README.md

   -it docker.elastic.co/integrations/crawler:latest jruby bin/crawler crawl /crawl-config.yml
 ```

-If everything is set up correctly, you should see Crawler start up and begin crawling `example.com`.
+If everything is set up correctly, you should see the crawler start up and begin crawling `example.com`.
 It will print the following output to the screen and then return control to the terminal:

 ``` bash